madkne/test_game/README.md

 > if you press `N key` you can use snap on your translate, rotate, scale actions
 ### create mode `shift+c`
 select an object type from select box on top corner of window, then click on *create object* button and now you can add your object on the zone.

+you can use mouse wheel and press one of follow keys to rotate object:

+- `X key`: Rotate on the x-axis
+- `Y key`: Rotate on the y-axis
+- `Z key`: Rotate on the z-axis

+> default rotation value is 0.01, but if pressed `Shift key`, rotation value will be 0.5.
 ### delete mode `shift+d`
 choose an object, can delete it!